camunda/camunda-docs-manual/content/user-guide/process-applications/maven-archetypes.md

 ---

 We provide several project templates for Maven, which are also called Archetypes.
-They enable a quickstart for developing process applications using the Camunda BPM platform.
+They enable a quickstart for developing production-ready process applications using the Camunda BPM platform.
+We incorporated best practices for different application types into the templates to help you start off with a solid base.

+The Archetypes can be used to generate projects as detailed in the different usage sections.
+In case generating a project from an Archetype on your own is not feasible, we also provide a template GitHub repository for every Archetype.

 # Overview of Available Maven Archetypes